Airbus Defence and Space: A400M Atlas

-The Airbus A400M Atlas is a multi-national, four-engine turboprop military transport aircraft.
-It was designed by Airbus Military (now Airbus Defence and Space) as a tactical airlifter with strategic capabilities to replace older transport aircraft, such as the Transall C-160 and the Lockheed C-130 Hercules.
-The A400M is positioned, in terms of size, between the C-130 and the C-17; it can carry heavier loads than the C-130, while able to use rough landing strips.
-Along with the transport role, the A400M can perform aerial refuelling and medical evacuation when fitted with appropriate equipment.
+The Airbus A400M Atlas is a four-engine turboprop military transport aircraft designed for tactical airlift and limited strategic airlift missions.
+It serves as a replacement for aircraft such as the Transall C-160 and the Lockheed C-130 Hercules, and bridges the gap between the C-130 and the Boeing C-17 Globemaster III.
+The A400M can also use rough landing strips, perform aerial refueling and medical evacuation when appropriately equipped.